Barbora827/Project4-3rdsemester/README.md

 If the humidity is too high, the system will turn on a fan.

 The current conditions are displayed on a website and the user can manually adjust the range, turn off the automatic control alltogether or see warnings log.

+I was in charge of developing the website for the prototype, establishing communication between Arduino and the website and making sure the system responds to user's actions.

 See https://www.youtube.com/watch?v=hjGQXgT-ots&ab_channel=Th%C3%B8gerAbildgaard for a demo.